ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 # Automated Investigation and Response (AIR) with Office 365

-Automated Investigation and Response (AIR) (included in [Office 365 Threat investigation and response](office-365-ti.md)) enables you to run automated investigation and remediation to well-known threats that exist today.
+Automated investigation and response (AIR) capabilities (included in [Office 365 Advanced Threat Protection](office-365-atp.md) Plan 2) enable you to run automated investigation and remediation processes in response to well known threats that exist today.
 Read this article to get an overview of AIR and how it can help your organization and security operations teams mitigate threats more effectively and efficiently.

-AIR features are now generally available and are included in [Office 365 Advanced Threat Protection Plan 2](https://docs.microsoft.com/office365/servicedescriptions/office-365-advanced-threat-protection-service-description#feature-availability-across-advanced-threat-protection-atp-plans).

 ## Alerts